WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### Who helped you this week?

-* MS - had a mentoring chat - I as I was feeling a bit stressed at the beginning of last week.
+* MS - had a mentoring chat - I was feeling a bit stressed at the beginning of last week.

 #### What did you achieve?